y0c/react-datepicker/README.md

 * [Moment](https://momentjs.com)

-`Moment` is a javascript library for Parse, validate, manipulate, and display dates and times. this component use moment library to globalize and control date
+`Moment` is a javascript library for Parse, validate, manipulate, and display dates and times. this component use moment library to globalize and control date.
+You can check the locale list through this [link](https://github.com/moment/moment/tree/develop/locale).

 ## 📲 Installation